PASTA PRONTO! AND QUICK BITES

-- Squeeze the grapefruit and add it to the sunflower seeds, orange segments, lemon juice, ginger and garlic in a food processor or a bowl, if using a hand blender.
+- Segment the grapefruit and add it to the sunflower seeds, orange segments, lemon juice, ginger and garlic in a food processor or a bowl, if using a hand blender.
 Blend together until smooth.

 - Add the soy sauce and water and blend again.
 Add any extra water, if desired.
 Serve the dressing alongside the salad or toss it with the salad beforehand.
 Serve at once and store any remaining dressing in the fridge.